nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 > Use case ends.

-3a.
+2a.
 The given index is invalid.

+> 2a1.
+The given index is out of range.
+> Application shows an error message.
+  Use case ends.

+>2a2.
+The given index belongs to an event.
+> Application shows an error message.
+Use case ends.

+2b.
+Index is not specified.

-> 3a1.
+> 3b1.
 Application shows an error message.
-  Use case ends.
+> Use case ends.

 #### Use case: Uncomplete task

 **MSS**

-1. User requests a list of completed tasks or find compelted task with keyword.
+1. User requests a list of completed tasks or find completed task with keyword.
 2. Application shows a list of completed tasks.
-3. User requests to uncomplete a task.
+3. User requests to uncomplete a task by respective index.
-4. Application request confirmation from the user.
+4. Application uncomplete the task.
-5. User confirm the confirmation.
-6. Application uncomplete the task and remove it from the completed task list and add it back to the current task list. <br>
+5. Application show the updated list of tasks and events.
 Use case ends.

 **Extensions**